read a previously unpublished interview with judy blame

-He was a stylist, jewellery maker, artist, craftsman, creative director.
-But really, Judy has always been Judy, an inimitable character, full of raw creativity, purity, passion, a cheeky smile and a dry, mischievous sense of humour.
+He was a stylist, jewelry maker, artist, craftsman, creative director.
+But really, Judy has always been Judy.
+An inimitable character, full of raw creativity, purity, passion, a cheeky smile, and a dry, mischievous sense of humor.
 Always an inspirational person to talk with.
 He helped build and define this magazine over a career in fashion that spanned decades.
 Over that career he drifted in and out of mainstream, yet he was always a presence, a champion of creativity, a force in the underground.

-In summer last year, I found myself in Judy’s flat in Dalston, sharing a mug of green tea and a packet of fags and interviewing him for The Creativity Issue, for which he’d styled the cover with our Fashion Director Alastair McKimm and Tim Walker.
+In summer last year, I found myself in Judy’s apartment in Dalston, sharing a mug of green tea and interviewing him for The Creativity Issue, for which he’d styled the cover with our Fashion Director Alastair McKimm and Tim Walker.
 Tim’s portrait of Judy for that issue summed him up.
 That cheeky smile.
 That glint in his eye.
 He complained about it, of course, saying he looked like “Bugs Bunny in drag”.
-His flat was a playground full of his work, an Aladdin’s cave of jewellery, pictures, work, artefacts and mementoes from his time as part of the groundbreaking fashion collective, The House of Beauty and Culture, alongside designers John Moore, Christopher Nemeth and Fric and Frack in Dalston of the late 80s.
+His flat was a playground full of his work, an Aladdin’s cave of jewelry, pictures, work, artifacts, and mementoes from his time as part of the groundbreaking fashion collective, The House of Beauty and Culture, alongside designers John Moore, Christopher Nemeth, and Fric and Frack in Dalston of the late 80s.

 We ended up using a few quotes from an hour long chat in the magazine, but it seems a shame to let the rest of that conversation disappear, so here it is.

-How is it looking back on the retrospective at the ICA now it’s closed.
+How is it looking back on the retrospective at the ICA now that it’s closed.

 Well I didn’t want to call it that.
 The hardest thing was editing out a lot of the things I’ve done over the years.
 There was so much I’d forgotten I’d done as well.
 So it wasn’t a traditional retrospective overview.
 It was more about showing how I put things together.